webmaster-icsd/icsd.org/_islam/2018-03-13-islam-is-not-a-religion-of-extremism.md

 published: false
 title: Islam is not a Religion of Extremism
 ---
-## Islam is not a Religion of Extremism
 Allah says:
 “…Whosoever kills an innocent human being, it shall be as if he has killed all mankind, and whosoever saves the life of one, it shall be as if he had saved the life of all mankind…” Qur’an 5:32